Alejogb1/job-board/blog-data/how-can-predictproba-results-be-used-in-a-flask-api-front-end.md

 # Instead, we'll initialize dummy components.

 #Dummy data and model for the example
-texts = ["This is great", "This is terrible", "I feel okay", "Not good at all"] labels = [1,0,2,0] #1 = positive, 0 = negative, 2= neutral
+texts = ["This is great", "This is terrible", "I feel ", "Not good at all"] labels = [1,0,2,0] #1 = positive, 0 = negative, 2= neutral

 vectorizer = TfidfVectorizer()